cxnub/discordFileSystem/README.md

 # DiscordFileSystem

-DiscordFileSystem is a proof of concept that demonstrates the use of Discord as a cloud file storage solution using Python.
+Discord File System is a proof of concept that demonstrates the use of Discord as a cloud file storage solution using Python.

 ## Overview